KaiyangZhou/KaiyangZhou/README.md

 ### Hi there 👋

+I am a researcher in AI and machine learning.
+I am interested in *generalizable, adaptable and transferable AI*.
+See my [homepage](https://kaiyangzhou.github.io/) or [Google Scholar](https://scholar.google.com/citations?user=gRIejugAAAAJ) for more about me and my research. :)

 <!--
 **KaiyangZhou/KaiyangZhou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.